ninakali/ninakali.github.io/notes/win2/index.md

 <div class="post">

 ## Living with Windows 2
-Let's get a time machine, and teleport to the 27th of December 1989 or so.
+Let's get a time machine and teleport to the 31st of December 1989 or so.
+Our test machine is, perhaps, a cheap IBM PC AT clone 286/12 with 1 megabyte of RAM (around $995 for the system and peripherals, depending on the hard drive and monitor).
+But it would probably work even on a $600 IBM PC XT compatible.

+Let me put this into perspective: a decent system that can run Windows 2.0 smoothly runs at 0.012 GHz and has 0.002 gigabytes of RAM.
+Likely, your phone is at least one hundred times as fast and has one thousand times more RAM.

 ![win2live/01_xls.png](win2live/01_xls.png)
 <p class="imgdesc">Most people would experience Windows 2 through a version shipped with Microsoft Excel.
 It can calculate stonks and plot charts.
 What else do you need?</p>